 11. Appointment in Samarra by John O'Hara: Summary & Analysis

 Fate brings us all to the same place, but how we get there defines who we are.
-Read this summary of 'Appointment in Samarra' to see the tragic downfall of Julian English and the choices that lead him to the grave.
+In this summary of 'Appointment in Samarra', we'll explore the tragic downfall of Julian English and the choices that lead him to the grave.

 12. Damon Runyon: Biography, Short Stories & Books